 Cyberpunk 2077 multiplayer

 Cyberpunk 2077 is a single-player game first and foremost.
-CD Projekt Red is hiring for Cyberpunk 2077’s multiplayer component, but it’s only in the research and development phase.
-If it is even made, it will likely be released in an update after the game is out.
+CD Projekt Red is partnering with Digital Scapes for Cyberpunk 2077’s multiplayer component, but it might not appear at launch – it will likely be released in an update after the game is out.
+Digital Scapes is the studio behind Dying Light’s Be the Zombie mode.

 Cyberpunk 2077 system requirements